What is Acoustic Testing?

 Acoustic Testing (also referred to as Sound Testing), can be required as part of Planning Conditions, or in some cases under Approved Document Part E in England and Wales.

 Where requirements are in place, the developer must ensure their building meets the maximum decibel levels that you should expect to hear from your immediate neighbours.

-School buildings will need to adhere to the targets set out in Building Bulletin 93 ‘Acoustic Design of Schools’.
-Other commercial buildings may be required to have noise and vibration tests completed to assess the background noise of the surrounding area.
+Commercial buildings may be required to have noise and vibration tests completed to assess the background noise of the surrounding area.
+Schools will need to adhere to the targets set out in Building Bulletin 93 ‘Acoustic Design of Schools’.

 Top Tips for Acoustic Testing

 In residential buildings, separate tests are also required on walls adjoining corridors in blocks of flats.